baileyp/advent-of-code-2017/common/day-17/README.md

 ## Footnotes

- 1. As with the previous two days, the solution space is fixed - in this case the range of 0 to 2,017.
+ 1. As with the previous two days, the solution space `S` is fixed - in this case the range of 0 to 2,017.
 Advancing the current position is what requires the puzzle input, and that is solvable in O(1) time.
+So if we treat `S` as a constant, this solution requires O(1) time and O(1) space.